dsanap391/course-repository/README.md

 2. Entity Relationship (Mapping)

-  Course	    OneToMany	          Student	    One course can have many students Student	    ManyToOne	          Course	    Many students belong to one course
+  I. Course --> One course can have many students
+  II.
+Student ---> Many students belong to one course

 4. API Endpoints
 Course APIs